-A lively and attractive little resort on Calabria's north Tyrrhenian Coast, Diamante styles itself as "the town of murals and peperoncinos."
-The old town center is accessed over a bridge across the Corvino River, which runs through the town to the sea.
-The maze of alleyways and whitewashed houses are covered in murals by both local and international artists, many featuring fishermen and religious themes, while strings of bright-red chili pods hang from doorways and balconies.
+A lively and attractive little resort on Calabria's north Tyrrhenian Coast, Diamante styles itself as "the town of murals and peperoncini."
+The old town center is accessed over a bridge across the Corvino River, which runs through town to the sea.
+The maze of alleyways and whitewashed houses is covered in murals by both local and international artists, many featuring fishers and religious themes, while strings of bright-red chili pods hang from doorways and balconies.
 The pedestrianized seafront promenade is the town hub, lined with small shops, ice-cream parlors, and bars.
-Flanking the broad, palm-lined promenade are sparkling beaches to the north and south and interesting archaeological remains in the nearby Cirella district.
+Flanking the broad palm-lined promenade are sparkling beaches to the north and south and interesting archaeological remains in the nearby Cirella district.
 September's annual Peperoncino Festival is a major event, involving almost the entire town.

 Elsewhere In Puglia, Basilicata, and Calabria

 With more than 1,000 trulli along its steep, narrow streets, Alberobello has been designated a UNESCO World Heritage Site.
 It is one of the more...

 - 3 Restaurants

 This remote village off the SS598 in the center of Basilicata's empty interior was the site of Carlo Levi's internment during 1936 and 1937.
 After...

 - 0 Restaurants